Nagorno-Karabakh conflict: Azerbaijani laundromat

 In 2017, an Azerbaijani laundromat money-laundering scheme organized by Azerbaijan was revealed by the OCCRP.
-The report revealed that between 2012 and 2014, Azerbaijan created a slush fund of USD $2.9 billion used to bribe European and American politicians, journalists, lawmakers, and academics to lobby for Azerbaijani interests abroad, including promoting a pro-Azerbaijan agenda for the Nagorno-Karabakh conflict.
+The report revealed that between 2012 and 2014, Azerbaijan created a slush fund of US$2.9 billion used to bribe European and American politicians, journalists, lawmakers, and academics to lobby for Azerbaijani interests abroad, including promoting a pro-Azerbaijan agenda for the Nagorno-Karabakh conflict.
 This form of bribery has been referred to as "caviar diplomacy".
 The laundering scheme has operated by wiring millions of euros into the private bank accounts of influential Western figures and by providing them with luxurious trips to Azerbaijan.
 The European Azerbaijani Society (TEAS) lobbying group has played a large role in this by hiring European PR professionals, pariliment members, and former ministers.

 Azerbaijani-American businessman Adil Baguirov had been lobbying in Washington through secret funding from Azerbaijan’s state oil company since 2013.
 Baguirov runs the non-profit Houston-based US Azeris Network, which received a $253,150 transfer after organizing and hosting a conference in Baku attended by 10 American members of Congress.
 In 2003, Baguirov began working as Special Advisor on Russia and the former Soviet Union to Congressman Curt Weldon.
 Weldon and another Congressman, Solomon Ortiz, both founded the Congressional Azerbaijan Caucus in 2004.
 The Congressional Azerbaijan Caucus was a frequent recipient of Azerbaijani laundromat funds.
 From 2008 to 2016, Baguirov was invited almost annually by the United States House Appropriations Subcommittee on State, Foreign Operations, and Related Programs to suggest economic and military aid budgets for Azerbaijan and Armenia.
 In 2008, Baguirov lobbied for greater aid to be given to Azerbaijan, citing equity and neutrality.
 But by 2012, Baguirov lobbied for aid to Armenia to be reduced to zero, while requesting that Azerbaijan be granted $26 million from USAID and $3.9 million in military aid.